 Header images courtesy of New Zealand International Film Festival and Letterboxd

-Has 2020 not been scary enough for you?
+Has 2021 not been scary enough for you?
 If you can stomach stories even more frightful than how some countries around the world are badly mishandling the global pandemic, you’ll want to put the following horror films on your watch list.
-Hong Kong’s film industry is well respected for its prolific history, acclaimed works, and outstanding actors.
+Hong Kong’s film industry is well-respected for its prolific history, acclaimed works, and outstanding actors.
 It is no surprise then that we have also churned out our fair share of horror flicks.
 From gore and thriller to dark comedies, here are the best classic Hong Kong horror films to watch this Halloween.
-Trigger warning: Needless to say, if horror and gore are difficult themes for you to handle, it’s best to give this round-up a big skip.
+Trigger warning: If horror and gore are difficult themes for you to handle, it’s best to give this round-up a big skip.

 A film about delicious food this is not.
 Starring a powerful trio of veteran actors Miriam Yeung, Tony Leung Ka-fai, and Bai Ling in the main roles, Dumplings is a cult classic that first premiered in Germany during the Berlin International Film Festival.
 Deceptively named, the Fruit Chan-directed horror film centres around Aunt Mei, a former gynaecologist who now makes a living off of preparing special dumplings that miraculously restore youth to those who ingest them.
 Desperate to recapture the attention of her unfaithful husband, Mrs Li seeks the help of Aunt Mei, but baulks when she discovers the crucial ingredient that gives the rejuvenating dumplings their power: unborn fetuses.
 Her misgivings are soon forgotten, however, when she realises how potent the dumplings are.
 She demands Aunt Mei to keep finding more in order to retain her youth, leading to disastrous consequences.